printfsam/staking/README.md

 Based on: https://gist.github.com/tavakyan/4d9ac999dd0689806bf374732bea886d

 ## Explanation
-It uses the current time as the base seed for rand() + whatever you add with the `-i` command
+It uses the current time as the base seed for rand() + whatever you add with the `-i` command.
+Compiled with gcc

 ## To Run